filipjohansson/dotfiles/README.md

 ### Karabiner-Elements
-Used to remap the Caps lock key to super and escape.
+Used to remap the Caps lock key to super key when pressed together with other keys and backspace when pressed alone.

 **Before installing**